flexgrid2vec: Learning Efficient Visual Representations Vectors: Architecture: flexgrid2vec

 \subsubsection{The proposed GCN.}

 \textit{flexgrid2vec} defines the grid-graph as $G = (V, E)$ of nodes \textit{V} and edges \textit{E}.
-The goal of the proposed GCN is to learn the embedding state $h_{v} \in {R}^{b}$. \textit{flexgrid2vec} uses the node attributes, i.e., the CNN-based extracted features, to learn the nodes embeddings $H \in R^{n\times b}$. \textit{flexgrid2vec} constructs the grid-graph as a flexible skeleton where the graph edges are attributed by the distance between the nodes as $E_{v,u} = distance (v, u)$.
+The goal of the proposed GCN is to learn the embedding state $h_{v} \in {R}^{b}$. \textit{flexgrid2vec} uses the node attributes, i.e. the CNN-based extracted features, to learn the node embeddings $H \in R^{n\times b}$. \textit{flexgrid2vec} constructs the grid-graph as a flexible skeleton where the graph edges are attributed by the distance between the nodes as $E_{v,u} = distance (v, u)$.
 Therefore, the edges mostly have different lengths.

-To this end, we have defined the grid-graphs, its nodes and nodes' features, and its edges and edges' attributes.
+To this end, we have defined the grid-graphs, its nodes and node features, and its edges and edge attributes.
 Next, we define each node's neighbourhood and compute the node embeddings $H \in R^{n\times b}$. \textit{flexgrid2vec} computes the node embedding based on the node CNN features, as follows:

-where $X_{v}$ and $X_{u}$ denote the CNN features of the current node patch and the node neighbours $N(v)$, $N(u)$ represents the neighbours of neighbours, $X_z$ is the features of the neighbour, and $\frac{\gamma}{\theta}$ a normalisation factor.
+where $X_{v}$ and $X_{u}$ denote the CNN features of the current node patch and the node neighbours $N(v)$, $N(u)$ represents the neighbours of neighbours, $X_z$ are the features of the neighbour and $\frac{\gamma}{\theta}$ is a normalisation factor.
 This normalisation process aims to scale the embedding features into a specific range.
-The $\gamma$ and $\theta$ variables can be predefined or computed based on the spectral graph theory.
+The $\gamma$ and $\theta$ variables can be pre-defined or computed based on the spectral graph theory.

 We investigate the impact of using the spectral graph components on the embedding vectors.
-The embedding computing methods in Eq. \ref{embding} will be updated as follow:
+The embedding computing methods in Eq. \ref{embding} will be updated as follows:

-where $c_v$ and $c_u$ are the Eigenvector centrality scores of the node and its neighbours.
+where $c_v$ and $c_u$ are the eigenvector centrality scores of the node and its neighbours.
 Eigenvector centrality calculates the centrality score $C$ for each node based on its neighbours.
 Eigenvector centrality is an extension of the simple degree centrality.
 Degree centrality is an awarding mechanism giving one centrality point for every neighbour in the graph.
 Eigenvector centrality considers the importance level of each neighbour.
 The node importance increases or decreases based on the importance of its neighbours.
 Eigenvector centrality assigns each node a score proportional to the sum of its neighbours' scores as follows: